 Why do we like spicy food?

 It doesn’t cause any physical damage.
-It’s a sensory illusion created by hacking an ancient pain pathway shared across many different species.
-But the same heat-sensing receptor in birds has minor structural differences that make it insensitive to capsaicin.
+It’s a sensory illusion created by hacking an ancient pain pathway shared across many species.
+However, the same heat-sensing receptor in birds has minor structural differences that make it insensitive to capsaicin.
 When TRPV1 is triggered by capsaicin, your nervous system is completely fooled into perceiving dangerous heat levels and sending a message.
 It also sends some chemical relief to help.

-- Two neurotransmitters suddenly rise, and endorphins help to reduce pain and stress.
+• Two neurotransmitters suddenly rise, and endorphins help to reduce pain and stress.
 Dopamine gives a sudden rush of pleasure following the initial pain.

 Their rapid release makes eating hot peppers a sensory rollercoaster that potentially becomes enjoyable.
 It is an example of a ‘constrained risk’ where our body thinks of danger, but the mind knows there’s no actual threat.
 The thrill of the experience and the rush of chemicals that come with it is pleasurable.